What are extrapyramidal side effects in people with schizophrenia?

 Overall prevalence rate

-Moderate quality evidence suggests the overall prevalence rate of tardive dyskinesia is around 25%, with rates highest with first generation antipsychotic use and with longer duration of illness.
+Moderate quality evidence finds the overall prevalence of extrapyramidal symptoms in people taking antipsychotics is around 37%.
+Parkinsonism prevalence is 20%, akathisia prevalence is 11%, and tardive dyskinesia prevalence is 7-25%.
+The rates of tardive dyskinesia is highest with first generation antipsychotic use and with longer duration of illness.
 Rates were lowest in Asian countries.

 All antipsychotics versus placebo